maykel-oropeza/maykel-oropeza/README.md

 --- 🚀 ---

-## Let's Build Something Amazing
-With my vast experience in developing robust, high-performance applications and expertise in modern web technologies, I am always looking for new challenges and opportunities to help organizations achieve their goals.
+I am always looking for new challenges and opportunities to help organizations achieve their goals.
 Let’s create something incredible together!

 Feel free to reach out via [email](mailto:maykel.oropeza@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/maykeloropeza/).